jspmccain/jspmccain.github.io/workflow.md

 permalink: /workflow/
 ---

-I like thinking about workflow, a lot.
-I don't think people talk about it enough.
+I like thinking about workflow - I don't think people talk about it enough.
 So in an effort to discuss and improve my own workflow, below is a description of tools I'm actively using.
 If you have any suggestions, please let me know!

 ## Computing